Pizanias-S/challenge-python-v1-Dinopedia/README.md

 [Click me to see the site!](http://djangodinopediablog-env.eba-umebnduf.eu-south-1.elasticbeanstalk.com/)

-### Problems
-I had some issues with Docker and because I have very limited time I was not able to solve them so Docker was not used for the project, moreover for the same reasons the testing is not as extensive as it should be.

 ### Admin
 As an admin you can add a kind of dino with his attributes (Name, Eating Class, Period, Size, Color, Author and up to 2 images for each dino)